 - Know your seasons.
 I’m serious about this.
 Winter does not start until December 21st.
 It goes until March 19th.
 Don’t sacrifice fall to Winter just because we get a little snow and ice; and celebrate spring, in all its weather confusion.
 Even when we get a spring blizzard, the quality is far more spring-like and hopeful.
 Embrace the wonders of the changing seasons.

 - Count on approximately 14 days of truly unbearable weather*.
 This is only 2 weeks (but usually not all at once).
-The worst days usually happen between Valentines day and mid-February.
+The worst days usually happen between Valentines day and mid-March.
 You can push through this by rejoicing in the nicer days in between.
 If you have been dressing appropriately for the rest of fall and winter, you simply need to add layers or stay in on the unbearably cold days.

 - Find a way to take advantage of the sunlight.
 The worst part of winter is darkness, not the cold.
 If you can get out during the noon hour, you’ll get the best of the daylight hours.

 - Vitamin D. According to the Minnesota Department of Health, there is no way to get enough natural sunlight during Minnesota’s winters.
 But don’t let this worry you, according to HealthPartners, low Vitamin D is not as bad as it sounds.
 If you feel the lack of Vitamin D, talk to your doctor about a supplement or a sun light.